 3. If you have multiple JHA to complete, rank and prioritize the jobs with the highest hazard rating.
 Priority should be given to jobs in which one human error could result in a severe accident or injury.
 Likewise, priority should also be given to new jobs to the operation or jobs that have undergone recent changes such as a process change or introduction of new equipment.

-Conducting the JHA and Defining the JHA Process
+Conducting the JHA

 Once you are prepared to begin the JHA, follow the steps below to conduct and define your company’s JHA process.